Metrist-Software/product-docs/vitepress/docs/monitors/newrelic_newrelic.md

 Description

-: Monitor the observability of [New Relic's Event API](https://docs.newrelic.com/docs/data-apis/ingest-apis/event-api/introduction-event-api/).
+: Monitor the functionality of New Relic's web UI.

 Name